stouffer/EvoGeoModules/manuscript/manuscript.md

 ## Quantifying co-phylogenetic matching

 We quantify the strength of co-phylogenetic matching in terms of the degree of matching between host and parasite phylogenies, given knowledge of extant species interactions (at varying spatial scales).
 We do so using the *PACo* method [@balb13], which is robust to variations in both number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is there phylogenetic signal in the species interactions across the entire network?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall signal?).
 Strong values of the latter metric reflect *low* contributions to co-phylogenetic matching -- interactions that contribute strongly to phylogenetic congruence have low *PACo* values.
 Importantly, and in contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant phylogenetic signal.

+All values returned by *PACo* are tested for deviation from a random expectation, generated by applying permutations on the species interaction networks.
+Specifically, we applied permutations that maintained the number of parasites for each hosts, and the number of hosts for each parasites.
+It has the effect of measuring whether re-distributing interactions between tree tips would give rise to the same value.
+We compared the observed value to the randomized distribution using a two-tailed statistic: a significant value indicates that the observed value is unlikely to have been observed by chance, without pre-specifying whether or not it is larger or smaller than expected.

 As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).
+This has the consequence of losing the temporal component of the three (which was not available for the parasites in the original dataset), but standardizes phylogenetic distances in a way that satisfies *PACo*'s requirements.
+This introduces the, in our opinion reasonable, hypothesis that the common ancestor to the parasites was able to infect the common ancestor of the host.

 !{maps}